THE PIMS EXPERIENCE

 - Depending on the requirements of your state, you may be enrolled into the Associate in Specialized Technology Degree, Funeral Service Arts and Sciences, Associate in Specialized Business Degree, or the Diploma in Embalming and Funeral Directing Program.

 - The length of your program will depend upon online or campus delivery.
 Online programs are two years.
 If you decide to attend on campus, you will have the option to select the standard or the accelerated pace.

 - Please visit our Admission Requirement page to view what is needed to enter our programs.
 Let our Admissions Office guide you through both the PIMS’ admission requirements and your state’s educational requirements.

-- How do I find out what my state educational requirements are?
+- How do I find out what my state’s educational requirements are?

 - The National Funeral Director Association provides access to all state board’s contact information.
-We highly suggest that you contact the state board to find out if there are preliminary requirements and student trainee registration needed.
-Laws and regulations can change on a daily basis.
-Check your state website frequently.
+We highly suggest that you contact your state board to find out if there are preliminary requirements and if a student trainee registration is needed.
+Laws and regulations can change; check your state website frequently.